Really-Crappy-Software/RCPL/README.md

 # RCPL
 # Really Crappy Port Listener
 * SYNTAX rcpl PORT
-* Fun Fact: this is my firat dive into socket programming, so I hope you like it.
+* Fun Fact: this is my first dive into socket programming, so I hope you like it.